decc/times-batch-run/README.md

 ### Options

-Take a look at the source for each file to see further options.
+Run `ruby go.rb --help` to see further options

 The most important options relate to correctly setting the VEDA_FE directory for your system